TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Stratosphere.md

 <br />

-We are going to list first the users database.
-It have only one table, accounts:
+We are going to list first the `users database`.
+It have only one table, `accounts`:

 <br />